-These oral and written histories feature individuals who were adults living in Southeastern Michigan in July 1967.
+These oral and written histories feature individuals who were adults living in Detroit Michigan in July 1967.

 Detroit Historical Society